bogogion/NACV/README.md

-# Native AprilTag Vision System written in C
+# Native AprilTag Vision system written in C

 ## For use by FRC team 3824 (HVA), but code is avaiable for any other teams